 The first step to finding the amount of moles of substance is to determine the molar mass of the chemical formula.
 Molar mass is often expressed as g/mol.

-You can calculate molar mass by finding the number of atoms in the molecular formula, then adding the atomic mass of each element together to find the molecular weight.
+You can calculate molar mass by identifying the atoms in the molecular formula, then adding the atomic mass of each element together to find the molecular weight.
 The atomic mass can be found on the periodic table.

 For example, let’s find the molar mass of water (H2O).

-H2O is composed of two parts hydrogen (H) and one part oxygen (O).
+H2O is composed of two hydrogen (H) atoms and one oxygen (O) atom.

-The atomic mass of hydrogen is 1.00794 and oxygen is 15.9994.
+The atomic mass of hydrogen is 1.00794 and that of oxygen is 15.9994.
 Since there are two hydrogen atoms per molecule and one oxygen atom, the formula should look like this:

 Of course, if you don’t have the molar mass handy and want to skip this step, you can use our molar mass calculator to easily calculate the molecular weight of a substance.